 And remember this.
 God told us in his Word over and over and over to rejoice at the trials we go through.
 Why?
 Because it strengthens us.
 As we experience temptation and resist it, we are learning self-control (one of the fruits of the Holy Spirit), we develop compassion for others who struggle, we are learning to choose the good over the bad, we are learning patience, we are experiencing dependence on God and closeness to him as we go to him for help to resist, we become more grateful for the salvation we have in Jesus and how he resisted temptation perfectly so that we could be saved, and we are developing a thirst for Heaven and Jesus’ return when he will end our temptations forever.

 I hope you think carefully through this post.
-My message to all of you who are trying to quit crossdressing, and even to those trying to resist the lies of transgenderism, is this – Don’t give up!
+My message to all of you who are trying to quit crossdressing, and those of you struggling with daily dysphoria, is this – Don’t give up!
 Persevere.
 This is a long struggle but a very worthwhile one.
 There is hope for your desires to change and for temptations to dramatically lessen.
 I have experienced that.
 But temptations come out of the blue because this is a life-long struggle.
 I have experienced that.
 You may fail unexpectedly.
 I have experienced that.
 Don’t give up.
 Keep living a righteous and good life without crossdressing.
 It is worth it.
 Rejoice at the times of peace and calm where you go for years without desiring this sin.
 And when the desires come, don’t despair, resist and conquer and keep on going.
 May we all persevere until our Lord returns and makes us new and brings an end to our long struggle.

 Recent Comments